 Climbing hydrangea vines are slow growers, taking a few years to become established and then a couple more years before they start to bloom.
 The first few years of the climbing hydrangea’s life is spent with a focus on growing.

 All of the plant’s energy is put into climbing or sprawling leaving no energy left for flowers to bloom.
 Flowers will start blooming once there is enough spare energy that is not taken up by growing.
 This generally happens between three and seven years after the climbing hydrangea vine is planted.

 The saying, “slow and steady wins the race” holds true for the climbing hydrangea vine.
 Although it takes its time growing, it can reach massive heights.
 Climbing hydrangea vines have been known to reach heights of 50 feet or more, assuming they have a tall enough structure to climb up.

 This also holds true when used as a ground cover.
 The growing potential of the climbing hydrangea makes it an effective ground cover.
 One plant can cover approximately 200 square feet at its largest size.

 Climbing hydrangea vines make a wonderful addition to any landscaping, but there are a few things to consider before planting them besides their slow growth patterns.

 Damage to Property

-As previously mentioned, climbing hydrangea vines can climb up walls.
+As previously mentioned, unlike other hydrangea varieties, climbing hydrangea vines can climb up walls.
 Letting your climbing hydrangea vines climb exterior walls can create a fairy-tale look to your home, but there’s a catch.
 The climbing hydrangea vines will attach to your exterior walls with their aerial roots, which cling to flat surfaces such as brick or wood.

 Once the plant eventually leaves your wall, it can leave behind stains and permanent markings that are not likely to come off without a coat of paint to hide them.